oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 ## Introduction

-In this workshop, you will create an application that allows you to manage expenses using the approvals component.
-To explain the concepts and terms associated with Approval Management in APEX, we take the example of the Expense Tracker Application.
+In this session, you will develop an expense management application utilizing the approvals component.
+The concepts and terms associated with Approval Management in APEX will be elucidated through the example of the Expense Tracker Application.

-To apply for an expense, an employee logs into the application and submits an expense request filling in the Type (Accommodation/Conference/Internet/ Miscellaneous Expenses) and Estimated Expenses.
-The task could be assigned to multiple potential owners, and then they can perform possible actions (Request information/Delegate/Release/Change Priority).
+When employees apply for an expense, they log into the application and submit a request, specifying the Type (Accommodation/Conference/Internet/Miscellaneous Expenses) and Estimated Expenses.
+The task may be assigned to multiple potential owners who can take various actions (Request information/Delegate/Release/Change Priority).

-If the expense cost is more than 50000, then the Expense request, once approved by the immediate manager, will go to the next manager and so on, depending on the Expense amount.
-This is a typical use case for a multi-level approval.
+For expenses exceeding 50000, once approved by the immediate manager, the request progresses to the next manager, forming a multi-level approval based on the expense amount.
+This scenario represents a common use case for multi-level approvals.

-Also, Deadlines and Expiration are set for a task.
-The potential owner will get an Email before 5 mins of task expiration.
-If the task is not approved or rejected before the expiry, then the task could be tagged as Expired.
+Additionally, Deadlines and Expiration are configured for each task.
+The potential owner receives an email notification 5 minutes before the task expires.
+If the task is neither approved nor rejected by the expiry time, it is marked as Expired.

 Estimated Time: 1 hour